-Deployment is the second stage of the product life cycle, and itself can come in a few phrases such as proofs-of-concept, pilots, and commercial rollout.
+Deployment: Deployment is the second stage of the product life cycle, and itself can come in a few phases such as proof-of-concepts, pilots, and commercial roll out.
 Deployments of IoT solutions are much more complex than traditional products, as there are many more stakeholders involved.

-This is the third stage of the product life cycle, and likely the longest one.
-During this stage, multiple stakeholders may need to access the device to be able to monitor its status, provide maintenance, provide updates, and optimize their performance.
+Ongoing Management: This is the third stage of the product life cycle, and likely the longest one.
+During this stage, multiple stakeholders may need to access the device to be able to monitor its status, provide maintenance, provide updates, and optimize its performance.

-- The use of smart devices has increased an insignificant amount and it is accepted by the organizations.
+The use of smart devices has increased the insignificant amount and it is accepted by the organizations.
 There is an advancement in smart device applications and used in different sectors like transportation, hospitality, healthcare, and education.

 XBee and Zigbee are related but different technologies.
 Zigbee is a low-power wireless communication protocol designed for wireless control and monitoring applications in IoT and industrial automation.
 XBee is a brand of wireless communication modules that use the Zigbee protocol.

 Zigbee is a standard that defines the physical and data link layers of wireless communication.
 It operates on a mesh network topology, allowing for a large number of devices to be connected in a network.
 Zigbee is designed for low-power consumption and has a range of up to 100 meters.
 It uses the 2.4 GHz frequency band and is commonly used in home automation and industrial control applications.